Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

     unset CUDA_HOME

+To use HIP, you need to set your ROCm home and CPPFLAGS environment variables.

+    export ROCM_HOME=/opt/rocm
+    export CPPFLAGS=$(hipconfig --cpp_config)

 ##### Pre step 2: install Pytorch(1.1-1.7.1) and torchvision
 Here take pytorch 1.7.1 and torchvision 0.8.2 as an example, detailed instructions for other versions are in [pytorch](https://pytorch.org/) website.